Alexarr6/browser-agent-evaluation/docs/results/english-repeated-20260907.md

 > `passed` is reserved for task-completion contracts.
 A successful reachability-only check is `unverified`, never a completed task.

+> Open-task deterministic references are control checks, not solution claims.
+They validate current site and verifier feasibility but are excluded from solution denominators.

 ## Run configuration

 | Property | Value |